 Christian, is there a sin or a pattern of sinfulness you have accepted as normal that God is calling you to turn from?
 Accept God’s reproof of sin as an expression of love and mercy.
 Confess that sin, and find a trusted brother or sister in the Lord to help you learn to live without it.

-Are you reading this today and have never accepted God’s diagnosis of sin in your life?
-He offers to set us free from the power of sin and to provide us with true freedom in new life, but our experience of this grace hinges on repentance, on an act of a God-enabled will to turn away from everything that displeases God and to turn to Him instead.
+Are you reading this today having never accepted God’s diagnosis of sin in your life?
+He offers to set you free from the power of sin and provide you with true freedom in new life.
+But your experience of this grace hinges on repentance, an act of a God-enabled will to turn away from everything that displeases God and to turn to Him instead.

 Repent and live.
 Rebel and be broken.
 It is the choice between wisdom and foolishness.
 No matter who you are, I urge you, I beg you, be wise.